-Whistleblowers' Protection Bill passed by the Parliament
+Whistleblowers' Protection Bill passed by the Parliament22 Feb, 2014

 The Whistleblowers’ Protection Bill has been passed by the Parliament.
 The legislation would complement the RTI Act in checking corruption in the country.
 The highlighting points of the Bill are: